nixmade/pippy/README.md

 pippy user login
 ```

 * Workflows used as part of pipeline needs to be pippy ready.
+Use spacebar to select repo

 ```bash
 pippy workflow validate
 ```

 * After corresponding changes are made to workflows and merged to repo, verify by running above validations

 * Create a new pipeline by following steps

 ```bash